edk/tribalknow/README.md

 ### Motivation

 Commonly used tools such as Google Docs or Github wiki make it easy to enter data, a large complex project can quickly become overwhelming due to unstructured and unmaintained form.
-Other more focussed tools (e.g. Confluence) also may have their strengths and weaknesses.
+Other more focused tools (e.g. Confluence) also may have their strengths and weaknesses.

 The goal of this project is to provide the tools to enable members of a development team to enter and maintain the information that is useful to newcomers and existing members alike.
 See https://www.youtube.com/watch?v=o-JL-so5Gm8 for a talk that resonates with the goals of this project.

 Another excellent talk is [What nobody tells you about documentation](https://www.youtube.com/watch?v=t4vKPhjcMZg)

 Q&A sites like StackOverflow are tremendously useful for getting answers to targeted questions.
 Unfortunately, it wasn't available for private groups until 2018 with [private repos for teams](https://stackoverflow.com/teams).
 I haven't tried it yet, I'm sure it is amazing.
-However, this project will continue to be open-source and be a testbed for the overall concept of leveling the knowledge of private teams.
+However, this project will continue to be open-source and be a testbed for the overall concept of leveling up the knowledge of private teams.

 ### Local Setup